 Protects Judicial Discretion While Ensuring the Right to Retire

-Provides for the termination of alimony at full Social Security retirement age or the customary age for a given profession.
+Provides for the termination of alimony upon retirement, at a reasonable age for the obligor's profession.

 The court would determine that earlier age to be reasonable and termination would not leave the alimony recipient in peril of poverty.

-The court has discretion to continue alimony beyond retirement if the recipient is in peril of poverty if the recipient has not reached Social Security retirement age and has not received alimony for 50% of the duration of the marriage.
+The court has discretion to continue alimony beyond retirement with limited safeguards, if the recipient has not reached Social Security retirement age and has not received alimony for the durational limitations based upon the length of the marriage.